Hurtak/sshfs-box/README.md

 - `sshfs-box`
     - Starts the interface for mounting/unmounting.
-    - When run for the first time, it will prompt to create new config.
+    - When running for the first time, it will prompt to create a new config.
 - `sshfs-box --config` or `sshfs-box -c`
     - Configure remote & local paths to connect.
 - `sshfs-box --help`
-    - Displays avaliable CLI commands.
+    - Displays available CLI commands.

 ### Configuration